adimania/docker-proxy/README.md

 How do I use it?
 ----------------
-This is a transparent proxy.
+This is a proxy.
 So one can just run it on the docker server as a member of docker group or as root (former is preferred) and the use docker to fire commands normally with an additional -H flah.

 Example:
 ```